-If you are asked to go to hospital for care or assessment, be reassured that it is safe to do so at any protection framework level (traffic light setting).
+If you are asked to go to hospital for care or assessment, be reassured that it is safe to do so.

 - Check with your LMC that they have safe sleep devices available in the maternity unit if you need one.